akashMehta-STL/FlutterPaginationHelper/README.md

 ### Common usage

 * To use this dependency you have to assign `PaginatedListWidget` to the child of parent widget.
 In the code the prototype is mentioned to setup a paginated list.
 It can be retrived from `list_helper.dart` file.
 * In parameter you can optionally assign `progressWidget` if you need to design your custom widget as progress.
+You can change color for default progress by assigning `colorSwatch` parameter to your parent material app theme.
 * As 2nd parameter you have to assign `itemListCallback` which will be called each time user reach to end of listview.
 It can be retrived from `item_list_callback.dart` file.
 ```
 import 'package:flutter_pagination_helper/pagination_helper/event_model.dart';